fknfilewalker/imoguizmo/README.md

 #include "imoguizmo.hpp"

 // it is recommended to use a separate projection matrix since the values that work best
-// can be very different from what works well with normal rendering
+// can be very different from what works well with normal renderings
-// e.g. with glm -> glm::perspective(glm::radians(90.0f), 1.0f, 0.1f, 1000.0f);
+// e.g., with glm -> glm::perspective(glm::radians(90.0f), 1.0f, 0.1f, 1000.0f);

 // specify position and size of gizmo (and its window when using ImOGuizmo::BeginFrame()) ImOGuizmo::SetRect(0.0f /* x */, 0.0f /* y */, 120.0f /* square size */);
-ImOGuizmo::BeginFrame(); // to use you own window remove this call
+ImOGuizmo::BeginFrame(); // to use you own window remove this call /* and wrap everything in between ImGui::Begin() and ImGui::End() instead */

-//* wrap everything in between ImGui::Begin() and ImGui::End() instead
+// optional: set distance to pivot (-> activates interaction) if(ImOGuizmo::DrawGizmo(viewMatrix, projMat, pivotDistance /* optional: default = 0.0f */))

-// optional: set distance to pivot (-> activates interaction) if(ImOGuizmo::DrawGizmo(viewMatrix, projMat, pivotDistance)) {
+{
 	// in case of user interaction viewMatrix gets updated }